sumionochi/tambo-github/README.md

 │         │  🟢 react 228k  🟢 vue 48k  🟢 svelte 82k │        │
 │         └─────────────────────────────────────────────┘        │
 │                                                                 │
-│   You:  "Now bookmark these results and schedule a review"     │ │                                                                 │
+│   You:  "Bookmark these and schedule a review"                 │ │                                                                 │
 │   AI:   ✅ Saved to "Framework Research" collection.           │
 │         ✅ Scheduled review for tomorrow 2:00 PM.              │